-In this tutorial, I show you how to manually update your Plex Media Server on Freenas without relying on the developers of the Plex Plugin of Freenas to release a new version.
+In this tutorial, I show you how to manually update Plex on Freenas without relying on the developers of the Plex Plugin of Freenas to release a new version.

 It seems that sometimes the Plex Plugin gets updated very close to a new Plex release and sometimes it doesn’t.